chrisshen/ipwave-dev/README.md

-IP in Wireless Vehicular Network Environments (IPWAVE) Development
+# IPv6 in Wireless Access in Vehicular Environments (IPWAVE) Development

 This project is based INET-4.0 and Veins-4.7.1 version.